brettvanderwerff/package_tutorial/README.md

 ```commandline
 $twine upload dist/*
 ```
 Thats all there is to it.
-PyPI increases the accessibility of your tool to others greatly.
+In summary PyPI increases the accessibility of your tool to others greatly.
 If there is ever a need to use your tool in the future you, or anyone else, can just run `pip install package_tutorial` (or whatever the name of your package is) in an environment with pip installed to collect the project from PyPI.

 #### References